blender/blender/doc/python_api/rst/info_quickstart.rst

 In this case the context must be the 3d view with an active camera.

-To avoid using try/except clauses wherever operators are called you can call the operators own .poll() function to check if it can run in the current context.
+To avoid using try/except clauses wherever operators are called you can call the operators own ``poll()`` function to check if it can run in the current context.

 .. code-block:: python